What Fractional Recruiting actually is

 How Metcalf Search delivers this

-Engagements run on flat monthly tiers (Recruiting Partner, Partner Plus, Partner Pro, and Partner Lite) sized to the volume and complexity of your hiring.
+Partnerships run on flat monthly tiers (Recruiting Partner, Partner Plus, Partner Pro) sized to the volume and complexity of your hiring.
 Onsite time is included on the higher tiers.
 There is no per-hire fee.
-Most clients start with a single role to test the rhythm and stay for the function.
 The full scope lives on the Services page, and the kinds of businesses this works for live on Who We Serve.